U.S. To Americans: 'Do Not Travel To China,' As Coronavirus Infections Surpass SARS

 "It is going to hurt us," Singaporean Prime Minister Lee Hsien Loong said Friday.
 He added that some 3 million Chinese tourists visit Singapore in a normal year.

-The number of confirmed coronavirus cases has risen to nearly 10,000 — surpassing the 8,099 cases of SARS that triggered a 2003 outbreak.
+The number of confirmed coronavirus cases worldwide has risen to nearly 10,000 — surpassing the 8,099 reported cases of SARS (severe acute respiratory syndrome) during a 2003 outbreak.

 In Hong Kong, researchers who study respiratory illnesses say the coronavirus outbreak is only getting started.

 Those scientists are saying "this outbreak is just in its early stages, and they expect it to get a lot worse before it gets better," NPR's Jason Beaubien reports.
 "Chinese officials seem to also feel that way.
-They're actually building two brand-new hospitals right now in Wuhan, to treat patients from this outbreak.
+They're actually building two brand-new hospitals right now in Wuhan to treat patients from this outbreak.
 So clearly they think this is going on for a while."

-SARS killed at least 744 people — more than three times the current death toll for the coronavirus — and it spread to 32 countries after it was identified in China's Guangdong province.
-The hardest hit areas other than the mainland were Hong Kong, Singapore and Canada.
+The outbreak of SARS killed at least 744 people — more than three times the current death toll for the coronavirus — and spread to 32 countries after it was identified in China's Guangdong province.
+The hardest-hit areas other than the Chinese mainland were Hong Kong, Singapore and Canada.

 In Singapore, Lee says that while the new coronavirus seems to be more infectious than SARS, it has also been less lethal.